C_M-Precision-Paperless-Parts-WEB-048 (1)

 Who do I contact to conduct a CMMC Compliance Audit?

-Once the full requirements are released, a number of third-party accredited assessors will offer audit services.
+A number of third-party accredited assessors offer audit services.
 Paperless Parts does not provide this service, however, we’re happy to work with you to provide recommendations as the landscape of services providers becomes clearer.

 I don’t make parts with CUI.
 Do I need to get CMMC certified?